weemo/iOS-SDK/README.md

 ## Note

 - The SDK uses Objective-C Automatic Reference Counting and can't be used in the iPhone Simulator.
-- The SDK was compiled using Xcode 4.6.
+- The SDK was compiled using Xcode 4.6 or later.
 - To use this SDK on an iPhone or iPad, you need a valid Apple iOS Developer account.
-- The `sdk-helper` project compiles under Xcode 4.6.
+- The `sdk-helper` project compiles under Xcode 4.6 or later.
 It was not tested on any previous version of the IDE.

 ## Setup